 08 of 14

-These are available in many varieties, whole (in puree or juice), crushed (in puree of juice), pureed, sauce, diced, and more.
+Canned tomatoes are available in many varieties, whole (in puree or juice), crushed (in puree or juice), pureed, sauce, diced, and more.
 You can buy them whole and cut them up yourself, or go for the pre-pureed/diced/crushed versions to save time.
 Sometimes you can find crushed tomato in puree vs. juice, which makes for a thicker sauce.

 To make a quick homemade tomato sauce, sauté some garlic or onion in olive oil, add dried basil and oregano, some crushed or pureed canned tomatoes with their juice and season with salt and pepper.
 Simmer for 25 to 30 minutes, or longer for a more concentrated sauce, until the house smells great.
 Also add canned tomatoes to soups, beans, stews, pot roasts, rice dishes, and chili.Continue to 9 of 14 below.